cklb/pymoskito/docs/tutorial/new_default.rst

 	pymoskito/docs/tutorial/basic_files/default.sreg

-This file will be loaded by the code in lines 29-33 of the :doc:`main file <creating_main>`.
+This file will be loaded by the code in lines 29-33 of the :doc:`main file <new_main>`.

 To create a file with multiple regimes, just add the following code at the bottom of your existing default file again: